There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 Pro: The Book (+3pts)

 One of the better parts of this movie was its premise.
-Sarah Bellow’s book was haunted, and would essentially write horror stories by itself.
+Sarah Bellow’s book was haunted, and it wrote horror stories by itself.
 The catch was that the stories always had one of Stella’s friends as its victim.
-The book wrote its stories in real-time, meaning the story would be appearing as the events were happening in the real world.
+The book wrote its stories in real-time, meaning the story would be appearing as the events were happening in the real world, and the protagonists had to watch in anticipation to determine what monster was going to be coming after which one of them.

-I liked the idea of the book and how it revealed the next story, as it was happening.
-It was an effective way to keep all of the characters in the loop, whenever one of their friends were in danger.
+I liked the idea of the book and I liked how it revealed the each story as they were happening.
+It was an effective way to keep all of the characters in the loop, whenever one of them was in danger.
 This kept all of the characters involved in each story, no matter where they were at the time, which also meant that the book was effective at ramping up the intensity.
-I liked the idea of the book, but the filmmakers could have done a better job of writing the movie around it.
+I really liked the idea of the book.
+I just wish the filmmakers wrote a better movie around it.

 Con: Exposition (-3pts)